 The Development of Digital Financial Inclusion in China

-(The transcript below is based on the presentation given by Dr. MO Xiugen on November 20th, 2020)
+(The transcript below is based on the online live presentation given by Dr. MO Xiugen on November 20th, 2020)

 As you know, digital financial inclusion in China has been developing amazingly fast over the last 10 years or so.
 Today I am going to share some information about the situation and discuss what force is behind the development.
 So, tonight we will discuss growth patterns, geographical landscape, business models, driving force, key challenges, and so on.

 So, let me start with brief introductions.
-As you know that the inequalities of our society are a certain decrease due to the unbalance of financial supplies and demand among society sectors.
+As you know that the inequalities of our society to a certain degree are due to the unbalance of financial supplies and demand among society sectors.
 The rich have easier access to financial services than the poor, which leads to the rich got richer and the poor get poorer.
 So, financial inclusion is a process that provides financial service to those who were unserved or underserved by the formal banking system.
 Here I would like to bring to your attention that what we mean by financial inclusion is that customers are served by the formal banking systems.
 So digital financial service means is to provide financial service by using Fintech.

 Usually, services included in digital finance is savings, payments, credit loans, insurance, and wealth management.
 So, usually digital financial inclusion has some features.
 The first is that the service goes with economic scenarios.
 For example, WeChat and Alibaba provide financial services under economic scenarios.
 So, the second is that it employs big data for screening consumers.
 The third is that they use big data to build their new model for credit scorings.
 They also reach consumers through mobile channels.
 The fourth one is that the cost of digital financing is very low.
-According to the Ant Finance company report, the cost of each transaction is only RMB 1 cent.
-And finally, digital finance is also high speeds.
+According to the Ant Financial company report, the cost of each transaction is only RMB 1 cent.
+And finally, digital finance is also high-speed.
 It’s very fast.

 The next question is how we measure financial inclusions.
 Usually, we have three dimensions, one is measuring the assets, two is we measure the usage, and finally the qualities.
 Common indicators include whether or not you have a bank account, whether or not you are made available of bank service, and the cost.
 For usage, we measure the frequencies of users of all kinds of bank services.
 So, for quality, we will survey consumer satisfaction and consumer experience.